gravitational/teleport/docs/5.0/admin-guide.md

         ```bash
         $ tsh auth export --type=host
         ```
-    * Add the output on Ansible node `/.ssh/known_hosts` by modifying the node section to match the nodes you are reaching (note: wildcards are accepted).
+    * Add the output on Ansible node `/.ssh/known_hosts` by modifying the host name to match the nodes you are connecting to (note: wildcards are accepted).
     ```bash
     @cert-authority <hostname.example.com|hostname|10.0.0.0> ssh-rsa AAA...REDACTED...TD9 logins=-teleport-nologin-f0d...REDACTED...fb1&type=host
     ```